Compiled by Edith Johnson, LMFT

 Credit: Artwork by H. Norman Wright

-Deep sadness at not being able to keep going to class, stay working/studying on campus, even time to say goodbye to friends, and so many other things that won’t happen as you had planned.
+Deep sadness at not being able to keep going to class, stay working/studying on campus, or even have time to say goodbye to friends, among the many other things that won’t happen as you had planned.
 There are also concerns for your family back home and huge financial stresses.
-Feeling overwhelmed, disoriented and even angry in addition to deeply disappointed are normal responses to a very abnormal situation.
-Remember nothing like this has happened in more than 100 years.
+Feeling overwhelmed, disoriented, and even angry in addition to deeply disappointed are normal responses to a very abnormal situation.
+Remember: nothing like this has happened in more than 100 years.
 The Tangled Ball of Emotions graphic shown here can be helpful in understanding and discussing your grief.

-Grief, not only impacts us emotionally, but also physically.
-It can lead to loss of appetite, difficulty sleeping or sleeping too much, fatigue and even nausea.
-Emotionally these circumstances can lead to all kinds of anxiety and depression and fear.
-You are normal if you are experiencing any of these.
+Grief not only impacts us emotionally but physically.
+It can lead to loss of appetite, difficulty sleeping or sleeping too much, fatigue, and even nausea.
+Emotionally, these circumstances can lead to all kinds of anxiety, depression, and fear.
+Let me assure you that it’s normal if you experience any of these.

 Taking care of yourself and reaching out for help are important at times like this.
-Like a natural disaster it is more difficult when everyone else around you is going through the same thing instead of just one or two people grieving.
+Like a natural disaster, it’s more difficult when everyone else around you is going through the same thing instead of just one or two people grieving.

 We need one another at times like this even as we keep physical distance.